Dimension 5 (film): Plot

 Later, Power visits Ho and confronts her, demanding the location of the bomb.
 Ho is killed by Kitty as the former tries to stab Power.
 Kitty then turns Power over to Dragon agent Stoneface.
 This a ruse; she has her own reasons to meet up with Big Buddha, and after she signals headquarters, Power is rescued.
 Power then demonstrates the time travel belt to Kitty, warning her that she must limit her travels to areas that she knows will still be there in the future or past.

-Power receives a message from Cane and learns the Ming company—the maker of the owl-bomb and a front for Dragon—has a warehouse in Long Beach, and is expecting a shipment from Hong Kong on the Osaka Maru in three weeks.
+Power receives a message from Cane and learns the Ming company—the maker of the owl bomb and a front for Dragon—has a warehouse in Long Beach, and is expecting a shipment from Hong Kong on the Osaka Maru in three weeks.
 Power and Kitty time travel ahead the three weeks, unaware that they are being watched.
 When Stoneface wants to kill them with a disintegrator, Big Buddha has him killed instead.

 Inspecting the warehouse in the future, Power and Kitty discover Uranium-238 in with the Christmas decorations, but are discovered by Big Buddha, who has been expecting them for the last three weeks.
 Limited by the restriction that he can only travel to locations he can see, Power bounces between barrels as Dragon agents hunt him.
-Kitty confronts Big Buddha, wanting revenge for his war crimes as executioner during the Nanking Massacre, including the death of her parents seven years earlier,(This is a plot hole, since the Nanking Massacre was in 1937–1938) but she is captured.
+Kitty confronts Big Buddha, wanting revenge for his war crimes as executioner during the Nanking Massacre, including the death of her parents seven years earlier, but she is captured.
 Power surrenders to Big Buddha to save her.
 Big Buddha plans to ship Power to Hong Kong to extract secrets from him.

 Unexpectedly, Big Buddha's mute servant girl tries to stab him.
 Power uses the distraction to turn on Big Buddha's bodyguard, Genghis, and a furious fight develops.
-Power is overpowered by the much larger Genghis.
-Finally Kitty manages to toss Power a gun, which he uses to shoot Genghis down.
+The much larger Genghis overpowers Power.
+Finally, Kitty manages to toss Power a gun, which he uses to shoot Genghis down.